constellation-app/constellation/CorePreferences/src/au/gov/asd/tac/constellation/preferences/docs/application-preferences.md

 constellation_client.py provides easy access to make Restful calls to Constellation.

-## Save Location
+## Open/Save Location

-By default, Constellation goes your last save location when you go to save a file using "Save As".
-This can be altered in preferences by unticking the "Remember Save Location" tickbox option.
-When this option is unticked, Constellation will default to the user's home directory instead.
+By default, Constellation opens your previous opened or saved location when you try to open or save a file, and it will remember the last location accessed for the next session.
+This can be altered in preferences by unticking the "Remember Open/Save Location" option.
+When this is unticked, the open or save location defaults to the user's home directory.